Workforce: Paid and unpaid

 Paid and unpaid work are also closely related with formal and informal labour.
 Some informal work is unpaid, or paid under the table.
 Unpaid work can be work that is done at home to sustain a family, like child care work, or actual habitual daily labour that is not monetarily rewarded, like working the fields.
-Unpaid workers have zero earnings, and although their work is valuable, it is hard to estimate its true value.
-The controversial debate still stands.
+Unpaid workers have zero earnings, and although their work is valuable, it is hard to estimate its value.
 Men and women tend to work in different areas of the economy, regardless of whether their work is paid or unpaid.
 Women focus on the service sector, while men focus on the industrial sector.

 Unpaid work and gender

 Women usually work fewer hours in income generating jobs than men do.
 Often it is housework that is unpaid.
 Worldwide, women and girls are responsible for a great amount of household work.

 The Penguin Atlas of Women in the World, published in 2008, stated that in Madagascar, women spend 20 hours per week on housework, while men spend only two.
 In Mexico, women spend 33 hours and men spend 5 hours.
 In Mongolia the housework hours amount to 27 and 12 for women and men respectively.
 In Spain, women spend 26 hours on housework and men spend 4 hours.
 Only in the Netherlands do men spend 10% more time than women do on activities within the home or for the household.

 The Penguin Atlas of Women in the World also stated that in developing countries, women and girls spend a significant amount of time fetching water for the week, while men do not.
 For example, in Malawi women spend 6.3 hours per week fetching water, while men spend 43 minutes.
 Girls in Malawi spend 3.3 hours per week fetching water, and boys spend 1.1 hours.
 Even if women and men both spend time on household work and other unpaid activities, this work is also gendered.